KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 If your character is still alive and you would like to leave the game, follow this procedure.

-This will convert your in-game gold to `ROGUE` coins at a ratio of `ROGUE(satoshis) = gold * gold * dungeon_level_on_exit * 10`, respectively and save your character.
+This will convert your in-game gold to `ROGUE` coins at a ratio of `ROGUE_satoshis = gold * gold * dungeon_level_on_exit * 10`.

+Save your character.

-Quit the game by typing `Q` on the keyboard to open quit context menu, then input `n` and press `Enter`.
+To quit the game, type the letter `Q` on the keyboard.
+This opens a context menu.
+Type the letter `n` and press `Enter`.

-After all keystrokes transactions for this game are mined (txids for game can be found in keystrokes.log file which automatically creating in same folder with daemon) execute the [bailout]() method.
+This begins the process of leaving the game, but the player is not finished yet.

+Wait for the ROGUE network to mine all [`keystrokes`](../cryptoconditions/cc-rogue.html#keystrokes) transactions.
+To see a list of all `keystrokes` created, check the `keystrokes.log` file in the `~/komodo/src` directory, and use the [getrawmempool](../komodo-api/blockchain.html#getrawmempool) method to verify when the last `keystrokes` are mined.

+When the last transactions are mined, execute the [bailout](../cryptoconditions/cc-rogue.html#bailout) method to leave the game while keeping the character, items, and to transfer your in-game gold to `ROGUE` coins.

 For example:

 ```bash
 ./komodo-cli -ac_name=ROGUE cclib bailout 17 '["09d702b9bf678ee9d4efc29354566b4453e2e4ebdf7bac3496e667e8d435fe70"]'
 ```

-Bailout transaction will send you converted ROGUE and non-fungible character token.
-All inventory and character characteristics will be saved.
-As soon as `bailout txid` is mined you should find him in your players list ([players call](../cryptoconditions/cc-rogue.html#players)) and check information about him ([playerinfo call with playertxid as argument](/cryptoconditions/cc-rogue.html#playerinfo)).
+The `bailout` transaction sends all earned ROGUE coins and and the player's non-fungible character token to the user's local `pubkey`.
+The character's inventory and characteristics are saved.

+After the `bailout` transaction is mined, the player may view their character using the [players](../cryptoconditions/cc-rogue.html#players) and [playerinfo](/cryptoconditions/cc-rogue.html#playerinfo) methods.

-#### Step 9: Highlander Victory (Availiable in Single-player mode only if amulet is found)
+#### Step 9: Highlander Victory

-In this walkthrough we have used single-player mode, and therefore the following `highlander` method is not available.
-For explanatory purposes, we include a description here.

-If you are the winner of a multi-player game (last player alive or found amulet first), you may exit the game in a manner that allows you to claim an additional prize.
+In this walkthrough we have used single-player mode.
+The following `highlander` method is only available if the character manages to capture the `amulet` and safely exit the dungeon.
+In a normal multi-player game, the `highlander` method is available to either the first player to safely retrieve the `amulet`, or to the last player standing after all others have died.

-The prize is the collective value of all `ROGUE` coins that were contributed during the buy-in stage.
+The player that successfully executes the `highlander` method receives a prize: the collective value of all `ROGUE` coins that were contributed during the buy-in stage.

-To obtain this prize, use the [highlander](../cryptoconditions/cc-rogue.html#highlander) method:
+The [highlander](../cryptoconditions/cc-rogue.html#highlander) method is executed as follows:

 ```bash
 ./komodo-cli -ac_name=ROGUE cclib highlander 17 '["4fd6f5cad0fac455e5989ca6eef111b00292845447075a802e9335879146ad5a"]'